AGU-Data/agu-data.github.io/_resources/Introduction-to-Open-Science-AGU.md

 Week 1: Creating your Digital Presence

-Week 2: Tips for Handling your Data and Software
+Week 2: Getting Started with Data in Your Research

-Week 3: Get Credit for your Data and Software in Your Paper
+Week 3: Getting Started with Software in Your Research

-Week 4: How to Share your Work so it’s Findable, Accessible, and Reusable!
+Week 4: Get Credit for Your Work: Sharing Your Data and Software Alongside Your Publications

 ## Week 1: Why Open Science?; Managing Your Digital Presence